ISS-SOA/shoryuken_play/README.md

 ## Running

-Open two unix terminals.In the first one, run our application:
+Open two unix terminals.In the first one, run the Sinatra application:
 ```
 $ bundle exec rackup
 ```